≪ Go to our review of Disposable Diapers

 Our Analysis and Hands-on Test Results

-Pampers is a well-known diaper and wipes company owned by Proctor and Gamble.
+Pampers is a popular company owned by Proctor and Gamble and is known for making diapers and wipes.
 Pampers is commonly found in hospitals and is often the first diaper babies wear after birth.
 Proctor and Gamble was one of the first to develop the disposable diaper.
-A chemical engineer working for Proctor and Gamble, Victor Mills, began developing the disposable diaper in the 1950s.
-As the years went by, the company added tape closure tabs, elastic legs, and refastening tabs, and they made the diapers thinner with gelling material.
+They were first developed by a chemical engineer working for Proctor and Gamble named Victor Mills.
+In the 1950s, he began working on the disposable diaper and as the years went by, the company added tape closure tabs, elastic legs, and refastening tabs, and they made the diapers thinner with gelling material.

 This comparison chart provides the overall score of each diaper tested in this review for a quick overview.
 The Swaddlers sensitive is shown in blue.